 - Pinch of freshly grated nutmeg

-- On a shallow plate, combine ground pecans, erythritol and cinnamon.
+On a shallow plate, combine ground pecans, Swerve, and cinnamon.
 Wet the rims of two martini glasses and dip into pecan mixture.
 Set aside.

-- Fill a large cocktail shaker with ice and add vodka, rum, pumpkin, cream, erythritol, cinnamon, and ginger.
+Fill a large cocktail shaker with ice and add vodka, rum, pumpkin, cream, Swerve, cinnamon, and ginger.

 - Shake vigorously, then strain into prepared martini glasses.